Table of contents

 Overview

-Coldbrew provides a way to add tracing to your functions using the go-coldbrew/tracing package.
-The Package implements multiple tracing backends (e.g. New Relic / Opentelemetry / Jaeger) which enables you to switch between them without changing your code.
+ColdBrew provides a way to add tracing to your functions using the go-coldbrew/tracing package.
+The package implements tracing via OpenTelemetry (with support for any OTLP-compatible backend like Jaeger or Grafana Tempo) and New Relic, enabling you to switch between them without changing your code.

 Adding Tracing to your functions